 Some of the interesting facets of the semi-circular fort are known for its intricate and sagacious construction.

 Khas Mahal: It blankets three main chambers, Tasbih Khana where the King worshipped, the Khwabgah was the sleeping chamber and the baithak the sitting room.
 The beauty or the captivating characteristic of the Khas Mahal is the perforated marble screen.
-Till date it is an example of sublime attraction.

 The rooms in this fort have hollow grooves through which water keeps flowing, thereby, keeping the interiors cool as the wind blows.
 Many such genius ideas have been a source of inspiration for both national and global architects.